mainmatter/mainmatter.com/src/posts/2023-12-11-rust-adoption-playbook-for-ctos-and-engineering-managers.md

 Embed them in your team: they'll be working alongside your engineers, helping them get up to speed, steering the project away from common pitfalls, and making sure that the codebase is built on solid foundations.

+It allows you to compress the timeline significantly: you can start delivering value _while_ your team is learning Rust.

 #### Code audits

 If budget is tight, you can consider a code audit as a cheaper alternative to team augmentation: you hire a consultant for a limited amount of time (e.g. a few days) to review your codebase.
 At the end of the process, you get a report: critical issues that need to be addressed urgently, recommendations on how to improve the codebase, and a list of best practices that you might want to follow going forward.
+It becomes a technical roadmap that your team can integrate into their future planning.

+Alternatively, you can engage with a consultant _before_ starting the project: they can help you with the initial design and architecture, putting you on the right tracks.
+They can then pop in again, at regular intervals, to assess the situation and provide guidance if the plan needs to be adjusted.

 ## Scaling up your team